elliot-drew/structural-bioinf-workshop/README.md

 Otherwise, use the [NGL version](./workshop_ngl.md) - the instructions are basically the same, but there are a few extra steps in the NGL version (e.g. using an extra webserver to perform the structural alignments.

+Also provided are PDF versions of the practical protocols in an easy to print format if you wanted to take notes that way.
+You can also download the lecture handout as a PDF [here](./Structural_Bioinformatics_Cranfield_2021.pdf) as well.

 ### If you get stuck...

 If things don't work (always a possibility with academic software), the [data](./data) folder contains various files (including the homology model PDB file, called `model.pdb`) so you can use them in a pinch.